Expanded Sensory Programming at Kalix in Rolla Made Possible by NDAD

 “Through our Adaptive Recreation Grant program, NDAD is dedicated to creating inclusive environments that promote independence, participation, and overall well-being for people with disabilities,” said DeAnn Burckhard, Marketing Director for NDAD.
 “By supporting projects like this, we are not only meeting individual needs, but also strengthening communities by helping them offer welcoming, enriching spaces where everyone has the opportunity to thrive.”

-“Adaptive sensory equipment provides meaningful therapeutic and functional benefits for individuals with low vision and autism by supporting diverse sensory needs and improving overall engagement,” Wanner added.
+“Adaptive sensory equipment provides meaningful therapeutic and functional benefits for individuals with low vision and autism by supporting diverse sensory needs and improving overall engagement,” said Desjarlais.
 “We are grateful to NDAD for helping us create an environment that aligns with each individual’s unique sensory preferences and supports their ability to participate fully.”